InstallerLegacy/virtualhub.eu.org/docs/1970s/1970/hp2100dos-m/simh/index.md

 ![List of files in !
 HP 2100 DOS-M](./HP-2100-DOS-M-3.webp)

 That's it!
 We used !
 HP 2100 DOS-M. We can create a shell script to make it easy to launch the VM.

+### Linux

 Create a file called `HP-2100-DOS-M.sh` with the following content:

 ```bash
 #!/bin/bash